 - Attracting the talent that expects a collaborative culture

-If your mid-market company is like others, with a high percentage of PC-based video, you already have a solid foundation on which to build and extend these benefits across your organization.
+If your company is like others, with a high percentage of PC-based video, you already have a solid foundation on which to build and extend these benefits across your organization.
 As you do your research and talk with potential service providers, you’ll want to make sure they can provide the same quality of meeting-room video collaboration you’d expect is afforded to the largest companies.
 That includes a consistent, positive user experience that promotes adoption.
 The services supporting that quality and your users must be global or nationwide in reach while also addressing the challenges of individual offices and ensuring that all locations are receiving consistent service.

 Read the Wainhouse Research paper as you consider an expansion of video conferencing that would improve productivity, employee engagement, and talent retention at your company.